bcdev/jpy/README.rst

 jpy has been tested with Python 2.7, 3.3, 3.4 and Oracle Java 7 and 8 JDKs.

-The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the `BEAM <http://www.brockmann-consult.de/beam/) toolbox funded by the European Space Agency (ESA) and is now continued through `SNAP <http://step.esa.int/main/toolboxes/snap/>`_, SeNtinel Application Platform project.
+The initial development of jpy has been driven by the need to write Python extensions to an established scientific imaging application programmed in Java, namely the `BEAM <http://www.brockmann-consult.de/beam/>`_ toolbox funded by the European Space Agency (ESA) which is now continued through `SNAP <http://step.esa.int/main/toolboxes/snap/>`_, the SeNtinel Application Platform project, also funded by ESA.
 Writing such Python plug-ins for a Java application usually requires a bi-directional communication between Python and Java since the Python extension code must be able to call back into the Java APIs.